emanuelefaja/guide2life/health/nutrition/alcohol.md

 ## How Alcohol Works

 Alcohol is water and fat-soluble, allowing it to easily enter all cells and tissues in the body.
-When ingested, it is converted to the toxic substance acetaldehyde before being metabolized into acetate.
+When ingested, it is converted to the toxic substance *acetaldehyde* before being metabolized into *acetate*.

 ### What alcohol does to a person